astropy/photutils/docs/install.rst

 Building and installing manually
 --------------------------------

-Photutils is being developed on `github`_.
+Photutils is being developed on `GitHub`_.
 The latest development version of the Photutils source code can be retrieved using git::

     git clone https://github.com/astropy/photutils.git